djkato/Discord-Rich-Presence-For-Cinema-4D/README.md

 -do `[WINDOWS BUTTON+R]`, then type `shell:StartUp`, take the shortcut link "PUT IN STARTUP -.." and put it there there so it automatically starts with pc

-enjoy~
+ps: If you want to close the app from running in background, open task manager, go to `details` tab, find `node.exe` process(should be using around 20mb of ram), and end task. enjoy~
 Dj